- 01 Dec 2025

 Note

-View All Reported Phishes
+View Reported Phishes

 In your Red Canary portal, click Phishing to view all a list of all user-reported phishing emails.
 From here, you can filter and share reports on demand.